sn0b4ll/evtxtolog/README.md

 # evtxtolog
 Parses evtx-files to simple log-files readable by most common tools.
-This is accomplished using the python-evtx tool from https://github.com/williballenthin/python-evtx.
+This is accomplished using the python-evtx tool from https://github.com/williballenthin/python-evtx, the Event-ID-List based on https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx and some parsing.

 ## Usage
 ```